 The overall design of the Messenger was inspired by vintage leather army bags from the 1940’s.
 We incorporated many of the design queues and structures from that era but built our Messenger to be a slightly modern interpretation.
 So it’s not a replica, but it is heavily inspired by that era.
-We didn’t want to do a replica piece because it would not be practical in today’s world.
-For example, our Messenger is specifically designed to accommodate your laptop computer, iPhone, boarding passes, etc.

 For general details and lot’s of good information about our leather, click here.
 But the purpose of this page is to be a little more granular.